To open the program settings, please click on the bar symbol on the upper left of the main window and choose the menu entry 'settings'.

 - Install Beta Updates: Installs automatically a beta version of CyberGhost as soon as one is available.

-Beta versions can provoke connection losses and/or hangers or might contain advertisements, even when you run a Premium subscription (to test banners, etc.).
+Beta versions can provoke connection losses and/or hangers or might contain advertisements (to test banners, etc.).
 Please don't activate this option, if you want a stable and/or an ad free system.

 The tab 'My Account' contains information about your CyberGhost account.